 COMANCHE SPRINGS ASTRONOMY CAMPUS

-Three Rivers Foundation Comanche Springs Astronomy Campus (CSAC) is located in north central Texas, in an area known as the Big Empty.
-Home to telescopes, observatories, as well as indoor and outdoor classroom space, CSAC serves visitors from across Texas, the U.S. and around the globe.
+Three Rivers Foundation Comanche Springs Astronomy Campus (CSAC) is located in north-central Texas, in an area known as the Big Empty.
+Home to telescopes, observatories, as well as indoor and outdoor classroom space, CSAC serves visitors from across Texas, the U.S., and around the globe.
 Visitors can enjoy programs covering topics ranging from astronomy to environmental and earth science.
 This

-Our buildings on campus include a roll-off observatory which houses a 30-inch reflecting telescope bringing the wonders of galaxies and nebulae to visitors.
+Our buildings on campus include a roll-off observatory that houses a 30-inch reflecting telescope bringing the wonders of galaxies and nebulae to visitors.
 Another large observatory houses a 15-inch refractor used for public events.